copyleft21/iOS/README.md

 # Getting started

-You'll need a working MacOS development environment with XCode 10 to use this template.
-You can find instructions to get up and running on the Apple [XCode website](https://developer.apple.com/xcode/).
+You'll need a working MacOS development environment with Xcode 10 to use this template.
+You can find instructions to get up and running on the Apple [Xcode website](https://developer.apple.com/xcode/).

 If you want to use GitLab CI with your own MacOS runners (a requirement since we do not currently yet offer shared MacOS runners - follow [infrastructure#5294](https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues/5294) for